pts/pdfsizeopt/README.txt

 recommended to create a directory with a short name (e.g. C:\pdfs), and copy the input PDF there first.

+Additional image compression is possible by adding --use-pngout=no, but that would make the whole process much slower, because pngout is very slow.

 To avoid typing C:\pdfsizeopt\pdfsizeopt, add C:\pdfsizeopt to (the end of) the system PATH, open a new Command Prompt window, and the command `pdfsizeopt' will work from any directory.

 Depending on your environment, filenames with whitespace, double quotes or accented characters may not work in the Windows version of pdfsizeopt.
-Make sure your input and output files have names with ASCII code between 33 and 126.
+To play it safe, make sure your input and output files have names with letters, numbers, underscore (_), dash (-) and plus (+).
+The backslash (\) and the slash (/) are both OK as the directory separator.

 You can also put pdfsizeopt to a directory other than C:\pdfsizeopt , but it won't work if there is whitespace or there are accented characters in any of